Allegheny Ophthalmology Associates

 Pittsburgh's Most Reliable, Local Ophthalmologists, located in Natrona Heights, PA

-Strabismus, or squint, is a misalignment of the two eyes, where the eyes are not straight or do not line up with each other.
-Strabismus affects about five percent of all American children.
-There are about 30 types of strabismus.
+(opens in a new tab), is a misalignment of the two eyes, where the eyes are not straight or do not line up with each other.
+Strabismus affects about (opens in a new tab) of all American children.
+There are about (opens in a new tab).
 Some children are born with it; the rest usually develop it between the ages of one and four because they are very farsighted or have a muscle imbalance between their eyes.

 At Allegheny Ophthalmology Associates, we have a dedicated pediatric ophthalmologist who specializes in strabismus.
 We offer comprehensive medical and surgical eye care locally in Northern Allegheny, Westmoreland, Armstrong, and Butler Counties.
 We are conveniently located on Freeport Road in Natrona Heights, Pennsylvania.
 Call 724-224-4240 or book an appointment online today!

 Strabismus is usually obvious.
 In general, you’ll notice that one eye is straying out to the side while the other looks straight ahead.
-Your child may often close one eye in bright sunlight.
+Your child may often (opens in a new tab).

 A few other signs that may indicate a difficulty are: